-The farthest we go researching the more intertwined Lilith’s story was with me and I did another discovery that crept the hell out of me and it was the fact that according to the same book Leann found, as a baby some relative of mine had placed three drops of Lilith’s blood into my mouth, providing me somehow of her powers but also making my way to her since my birth!
-Leann was accurate in what she said, I was offered! connected to her since the beginning!
-But who set me into this trap?
+The more we research, the more intertwined Lilith’s story became with me.
+And I made another discovery that creeped the hell out of me and it was the fact that, according to the same book Leann found, as a baby some relative of mine had placed three drops of Lilith’s blood into my mouth, providing me with her powers but also making me find my way to her since my birth!
+Leann was accurate in what she said: I was offered!
+Connected to her since the beginning!
+But who set this trap for me?
 My mother?
-I talk with her quite often but this is something that would sound like made up for her… she is a devoted Catholic woman and probably spends more time in the church rather than her own house.
+I talk with her quite often.
+She is a devoted Catholic woman and probably spends more time in church than her own house.

-Well, I should probably make that call and find out if she is been lying to me through all this time.
+Well, I should probably make that call and find out if she has been lying to me all this time.

-In my solitude, after spending some time on my own, I decided to confront her and make the call but while I was getting ready for it, I heard…
+After spending some time on my own, I decided to confront her and make the call, but while I was getting ready for it, I heard . . .

 Demonica!